Plutonomicon/plutarch-plutus/docs/DEVGUIDE.md

 f = plam $ \x -> phead #$ psndBuiltin #$ pasConstr # x
 ```

-And if you test it with a mock context value, it does work-
+And if you test it with a mock context value, it does work:

 ```haskell
 mockCtx :: ScriptContext